Caisesiume/CaiBot/README.md

 ## Technical info
 The bot is node.js based(12.x) and connects to twitch using the Twitch.js API (depricated.
 Use [Twurple](https://twurple.js.org/)).

+See ``caibot/package.json`` to see what npm packages the bot is using.

+There is no UI or frontend layer.
+This system is intended to be run using a console.

 There is no database used in this version.
 All settings and values are saved to json files.
+You can easily change the different settings for your channel by editing values in ``caibot/Channel/channels.json``.
+Keep in mind to only change the values and maintain the overall structure.

 The current state of the bot is limited.
-It has a few cool features that works but it's not free from issues, just a heads up.
+It has a few cool features that works but it is not free from issues, just a heads up.

 <img src="https://cdn.frankerfacez.com/emoticon/218530/2" alt="FFZ emote PepoG" width="30px">